WTUS82 KMHX 280253

 * STORM INFORMATION:

-- About 90 miles northeast of Buxton NC or about 160 miles
+- About 220 miles east-northeast of Buxton NC or about 300 miles

 east-northeast of Morehead City NC

-along the beaches north of Cape Hatteras through Wednesday.
+north of Cape Hatteras north to Duck through tomorrow morning.
+Areas

 Elsewhere across Eastern North Carolina, little to no impact is